Legal Translation Services for Disability Cases

 The court also made other findings regarding plaintiff’s alleged mental impairments.
 In affirming the Commissioner’s decision in its entirety, the court stated that the ALJ had applied the proper legal standards and that the ALJ’s determination that the plaintiff was not disabled was supported by “substantial evidence.”

-Contact our legal translation company to get an estimate for a government document translation service; services of a government linguist and translator for proffer meetings, government debriefings, depositions; services of a medical translator for an overseas workers’ compensation claim, and to retain a court interpreter for a hearing or a vocational assessment in Cantonese, Tigrinya, Somali, Russian, Nepali, Vietnamese, Korean, Spanish, French, Amharic, Swahili, Arabic, Mongolian, Nyanja, Oromo, Arabic, and other foreign languages.
+Contact our legal translation company to get an estimate for a government document translation service; services of a government linguist and translator for proffer meetings, government debriefings, depositions; services of a medical translator for an overseas workers’ compensation claim, and to retain a court interpreter for a hearing or a vocational assessment in Cantonese, Hebrew, Italian, Thai, Portuguese, Tigrinya, Somali, Russian, Nepali, Vietnamese, Korean, Spanish, French, Amharic, Swahili, Arabic, Mongolian, Nyanja, Oromo, Arabic, and other foreign languages.